-Unless you've selected a very small scoreboard for

-a very large field, viewing distance is not usually an issue.
+Unless you've selected a very small scoreboard for a very large field, viewing distance is not usually an issue.
 The rule of thumb in the sign industry is that, for lighted characters, every inch of height provides 50 feet of viewing distance.
 For comfort, and because you also need to read the captions on a scoreboard, we prefer to recommend 25 feet of viewing distance per inch of digit height.
-Model LX6944 uses 24-inch, 18-inch, and 15-inch tall digits, meaning it can easily be seen from 375 feet.
+Model LX7770 uses 24-inch and 18-inch tall digits, meaning it can easily be seen from 450 feet.
+If your players and spectators need to be several hundred feet or more from the scoreboard, your field may require a customized display.
 If your players and spectators need to be several hundred feet or more from the scoreboard, your field may require a customized display.